khulnasoft/devkit/docs/attestations/README.md

 # Attestations

-BuildKit supports creating and attaching attestations to build artifacts.
+DevKit supports creating and attaching attestations to build artifacts.
 Generated attestations use the [in-toto attestation format](https://github.com/in-toto/attestation).

 The currently supported attestation types are: